Probably the biggest career limiting move I see is:

 And by then — most CEOs will have strong opinions on marketing.
 They may like events and press, but hate webinars and prospect dinners.
 They may love growth hacking and SMB marketing but not really want to spend tons of money getting leads for the mid-market or enterprise teams.
 Who knows.
 And this will evolve over time.

-Because the best CEOs really are great marketers, even if they didn’t start there.
-See Benioff, Musk, Aaron Levie, even Stewart Butterfield, and Eoghan McCabe, and others in their own interesting ways.
+Because many of the best CEOs really are great marketers, even if they didn’t start there.
+See Benioff, Musk, Levie, Stewart Butterfield, and others in their own interesting ways.
 They all became great marketers.
 Because they ended up really knowing their market.
 Follow your CEO’s lead, if they already have one.

 And CEOs — don’t expect magic from your CMO.
 Expect someone that can take what you’ve already built, and make it scale, and work better, through the next few phases of growth.
 That’s enough.